Alphabet Whale Trades Spotted

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Alphabet options trades today is 639.25 with a total volume of 1,758.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Alphabet's whale activity within a strike price range from $1460.0 to $4400.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Alphabet's big money trades within a strike price range of $2150.0 to $3050.0 over the last 30 days.

 Alphabet Option Volume And Open Interest Over Last 30 Days